graphaware/neo4j-framework/server/README.md

 **WARNING** Your class must reside in a `com`, `net`, or `org` top-level package and one of the package levels must be called `graphaware`.
 For example, `com.mycompany.graphaware.NodeCountApi` will do.
-Alternatively, if you do not want the class to reside in the specified package, you need to put the following class in a package that follows the specification:
+Alternatively, if you do not want the class to reside in the specified package, you need to put the following class in a package that follows the specification, for instance `com.mycompany.graphaware`:

 ```java
 @Configuration